 GM Lemos reveals all of the key concepts that enabled him to earn the Grandmaster title, all of the lessons he had to learn the hard way and gives you the advice he wishes he had been given when he started his journey to GM.
 The Grandmaster Manifesto is designed for advanced players (2000) but ambitious players with a lower rating will also benefit from it.

-- Why Kasparov thought tactics were trivial compared to strategy
+- Why Kasparov thought tactics were trivial compared to the strategy

 - How the giants of strategy provoke weaknesses, convert advantages and use prophylaxis

-- To reduce defeats through cool defense, even encouraging unsound attacks
+- To reduce defeats through the cool defense, even encouraging unsound attacks

 - The pawn formations that win games